Dynamic Game Semantics: Dynamic Games and Strategies

-\begin{notation} We write $\mathcal{J}_{\bm{s}}^{\circleddash d}(n)$ for the $d$-external justifier of $n$ in a j-sequence $\bm{s}$. \end{notation}
+\begin{notation*} We write $\mathcal{J}_{\boldsymbol{s}}^{\circleddash d}(n)$ for the $d$-external justifier of $n$ in a j-sequence $\boldsymbol{s}$. \end{notation*}

-Note that $d$-external justifiers are a simple generalization of justifiers: 0-external justifiers coincide with justifiers.
-More generally, $d$-external justifiers are intended to be justifiers after the $d$-times iteration of the \emph{hiding operation}, as we shall see shortly.
+Note that $d$-external justifiers are a simple generalization of justifiers because 0-external justifiers coincide with justifiers (as there is no `0-internal' move).
+More generally, $d$-external justifiers are justifiers after the $d$-times iteration of the hiding operation, as we shall see shortly.